aalimzhanov/SheepyTime/README.md

 Update Tile Placement to prompt the player where they want to place it <!-- Resolved -->

-Displayed the scaredness for player.
+Display the scaredness for player. <!-- Resolved -->

-Update all Viewers to display the appropriate info(i.e. display the nightmareCard when it needs to be resolved, or display play getting scared)
+Update all Viewers to display the appropriate info(i.e. display the nightmareCard when it needs to be resolved, or display play getting scared) <!-- Resolved -->

-Add the Spider Nightmare + Web Token + Spider Card + Update the board to accomodate for the Web Token
+Add the Spider Nightmare + Web Token + Spider Cards + Update the board to accomodate for the Web Token

+Display num of player's zzzs on the tile when you land on it